Phani15276/winograd-f23-integer-transform/README.md

 ## Folder Structure

 ### src/
-Contains the main Verilog implementation files.
+Contains the Verilog files for normal 2D convolution and Winograd-based convolution comparison.

 ### src_1d/
-Contains 1D Winograd transform related Verilog modules.
+Contains Verilog modules related to the 1D Winograd transform implementation.

 ### tb/
-Contains testbench files for convolution comparison and verification.
+Contains testbench files used for simulation and verification.

-### tb_1d/
+### screenshots/
-Contains testbench files for 1D Winograd verification.
+Contains waveform screenshots and simulation results from ModelSim/Vivado.

 ---